StevenHuynhh/Project1QMEspresso/README.md

-*QuineMcCluskey and Espresso implementation using Java for EEE 4334 Fall 2024*
+*QuineMcCluskey implementation using Java for EEE 4334 Fall 2024*

 To use this QuineMcCluskey implementation:
 Use the following command: